- By Alison O'Neal

 DE&I as a Competitive Advantage

-Demand for skilled workers is outpacing supply, and by 2025 it is projected that Millennials and members of Generation Z will compose over 75% of the global workforce.
+Demand for experienced employees is outpacing supply, and by 2025 it is projected that Millennials and members of Generation Z will compose over 75% of the global workforce.

 The attitudes, desires, and expectations of the workforce will continue to evolve as Gen Z enters the professional workplace and Millennials continue to advance into higher-level leadership roles.
 According to recent reports from Gallup, McKinsey, and The Washington Post, younger employees: